This post contains affiliate links.

 Instructions

-• Season steak pieces on all sides with salt and pepper.
+• Sear meat: Season beef pieces on all sides with salt and pepper.
 Add oil to a large cast iron pot over medium heat-high heat.
 Once hot, add steak, in small batches, and brown on all sides.
 Don’t crowd the meat in the pan or it will steam instead of sear.
-Set aside the seared steak onto a plate.
+Set aside the seared beef onto a plate.

-• Add a little more oil to the pan, if needed and reduce heat to medium.
+• Cook sauce ingredients: Add a little more oil to the pan, if needed and reduce heat to medium.
 Add onions and cook until golden.
 Return the meat back to the pot, along with tomato sauce, bouillon cubes, water, paprika and vinegar.

-• Boil noodles according to package instructions and serve pörkölt over them.
+• Serve: Boil noodles according to package instructions and serve pörkölt over them.

 Notes